Which Tiles Are Suitable For Outdoors?

 20 mm Thick

 In recent years there has been a trend in the tiling industry towards thicker glazed porcelain tiles.
-These are what many people now refer to as “outdoor tiles”.
+It is these which are what many people now refer to as “outdoor tiles”.

 The majority of these are 20 mm thick, making them exceptionally durable.
 It is possible to install these on a bed of sand and cement, much like natural stone or cement pavers.
 This has enormous cost saving implications, bypassing the need for a concrete base.